 This invaluable digital library for global popular music brings together leading scholarship and interactive tools to hit the right note for research and learning.
 It is an ideal resource for students and academics across disciplines including music, ethnomusicology, the performing arts, media and communication, cultural studies, anthropology and sociology.

-Bloomsbury Popular Music is available to institutions by annual subscription.
-New and updated content will be added twice a year, and 30-day free trials are available to institutions.
+Bloomsbury Popular Music is available to institutions by annual subscription or via perpetual access purchase.
+New and updated content is added twice a year, and 30-day free trials are available to institutions.

 Bloomsbury Popular Music offers access to a broad and expanding range of content: